ProbablySaideep/Trader-Performance-Market-Sentiment-Analytics/README.md

 ## Step-by-Step Workflow that I followed

-This project didn't start clean.
+I first needed to clean the data.
 Here is how I manually handled the data issues and built everything out from scratch:

 ### 1. Data Cleaning & Solving the Leverage Issue (Excel)
 * **Wrangling the Rows:** I started with two raw spreadsheets: a massive transaction history (~211k rows) and a daily sentiment tracking file.